LaurentTreguier/vscode-uncrustify/README.md

 - Pawn
 - Vala

-Apex, while not officialy supported by uncrustify, is also supported by the extension and will be formatted as if it was Java.
+Apex, while not officially supported by uncrustify, is also supported by the extension and will be formatted as if it was Java.

 ## Installing uncrustify